 Ready for day number 3 in the 4-day Berlin itinerary?

 Yeah, let’s go!
-Today, we learn about the history again.
-Just joking!
-Berlin is so much more than that and there are still many extraordinary places to be seen!
-Today will be, on the contrary, one of the most relaxing days and I promise you that we will see some very interesting sites.
+Today will be one of the most relaxing days and I promise you that we will see some very interesting sites.

 How about starting our day by grabbing some coffee at the Potsdamer Platz?
 This vast and buzzing area is one of my favorite places to stroll around.
 There are some 5-star hotels spread over here, many cute restaurants and shops and the most important – Mall of Berlin.